 On December 2, 2021, defendant DaCorta filed a motion to dismiss the Receiver.
 See Doc.
-447. His arguments are frivolous and based on misrepresentations of relevant facts and governing law.
-As such, on December 16, 2021, the Receiver and the CFTC opposed the motion (see Docs.
-452, 453), which is currently pending before the Court.
-On December 16, 2021, DaCorta filed an extremely belated motion to dismiss the CFTC's complaint (Doc.
+447. His arguments were frivolous and based on misrepresentations of relevant facts and governing law.
+As such, on December 16, 2021, the Receiver and the CFTC opposed the motion.
+See Docs.
+452, 453.
+On December 16, 2021, DaCorta also filed an extremely belated motion to dismiss the CFTC's complaint (Doc.
 454), and on January 13, 2022, the CFTC opposed the motion (Doc.
-465), which is also currently pending before the Court.
-Along with his attempts to frustrate the claims process (see infra § VI), DaCorta's frivolous motions and other filings appear designed deplete Receivership resources and to hinder the payment of approved claims submitted by victims and other creditors.
+465).
+Along with his attempts to frustrate the claims process (see infra § VI), DaCorta's frivolous motions and other filings appeared designed to deplete Receivership resources and to hinder the payment of approved claims submitted by victims and other creditors.
+On March 7, 2022, the Court denied both of DaCorta's motions.
+See Doc.
+481 ("DaCorta failed to raise any objections to the Receiver's appointment for the last two and a half years.
+He cannot legitimately do so now, and he has put forth no allegations or evidence showing how or why the Receiver is not lawfully appointed or failing to diligently fulfil his lawful mandate.") (emphasis added).

 On January 14, 2022, the DOJ moved the Court to extend the stay in this enforcement action for an additional six months to protect its ongoing investigation.
 Doc.
 467. The Court granted the motion and extended the stay until July 24, 2022.
 Doc.
 470. The extension of the stay does not impact the Receiver, who is continuing to marshal assets, develop a claims process, and plan litigation, consistent with his Court-ordered mandate.
+Given the conclusion of DaCorta's criminal trial, however, the United States will not likely seek a further extension of the stay, which would allow the resumption of the CFTC's civil enforcement action against DaCorta and the other defendants.

 II.
-Overview of Preliminary Findings
+Overview of the Receiver's Findings